-Marian O’Rourke, RN, BSN, CCTC - Vice President
+Marian O’Rourke, RN, BSN, CCTC - President

 Miami Transplant Institute, Jackson Memorial Hospital

 Marian has over 20 years of experience in solid organ transplant including clinical coordination, management and leadership, and quality and compliance roles in all organ transplants.
 She is currently the Director for Quality, Compliance, and Outcomes Management at the Miami Transplant Institute as at the Jackson Memorial Hospital/University of Miami Miller School of Medicine.

 She is a past president of NATCO, The Organization for Transplant Professionals having served on the Board of Director and various committees for a number of years.
 She has served on multiple OPTN/UNOS committees including the Data Advisory Committee, Transplant Coordinators Committee, Chair of the Ad Hoc International Affairs Committee, and the OPTN/UNOS Board of Directors.
 She was also on the Strategic Planning committee of the HRSA Donation and Transplantation Community of Practice, in addition to the HRSA Transplant Center Task Force.
 She was on the joint NATCO/ITNS planning committee for ATC pre meeting symposiums, and served in planning committee roles for the 2014 WTC.

 She is faculty on the AFDT sponsored Living Donation Conference and the Transplant Quality Institute.
 She is also a member of the Alliance Transplant Leadership Council and the Donation and Transplantation Community of Practice.

 Matthew Cooper, MD - Vice President

 Medstar Georgetown Transplant Institute